History of the Indian Navy

 Maritime powers in the Indian subcontinent have possessed navies for many centuries.
-Indian dynasties such as the Cholas used naval power to extend their influence overseas, particularly to Southeast Asia.
-The Marakkar Navy under Zamorins during 15th century and the Maratha Navy of the 17th and 18th centuries fought with rival Indian powers and European trading companies.
-The East India Company organised its own navy, which came to be as the Bombay Marine.
+Indian dynasties such as the Chola Empire used naval power to extend their influence overseas, particularly to Southeast Asia.
+The Marakkar Navy under Zamorins during 15th century and the Maratha Navy of the Maratha Confederacy during the 19th and 18th centuries fought with rival Indian powers and European powers.
+The East India Company organised its own private navy, which came to be known as the Bombay Marine.
 With the establishment of the British Raj after the Indian Rebellion of 1857, the small navy was transformed into "His Majesty's Indian Navy", then "Her Majesty's Indian Marine", and finally the "Royal Indian Marine".

 The Royal Indian Marine transported large numbers of Indian troops overseas during the First World War, and – as the Royal Indian Navy – took part in naval combat and patrol duties during the Second World War.
 When India became independent in 1947 part of the Royal Indian Navy was allotted to the new state of Pakistan; the remaining forces took the title of Indian Navy in 1950.
 The Indian Navy took part in Operation Vijay in 1961, wars with Pakistan in 1965 and 1971, and in more recent operations of a smaller scale.